mawalou14/NumberGuessingGame/README.md

 - **React Native**: For building the mobile app.
 - **Expo**: For development and building the project.
 - **React Navigation**: For navigating between screens.

+## Fonts
+- **Open Sans Regular**: Used throughout the app for regular text.
+- **Open Sans Bold**: Used for headings and important text.

+## Orientations
+The application supports both landscape and portrait orientations, ensuring a flexible and user-friendly experience on different devices.

 ## Setup